OHCIA Health Care Interpreter Training Course Details

 assessment and COURSE COMPLETION

-Passing each workshop is based on attendance the whole day and some form of assessment (either a quiz being passed at 75% or higher, an in-class group project, or worksheet completed).
+Passing each workshop is based on attendance -100% attendance is required - the whole day and some form of assessment (either a quiz being passed at 75% or higher, an in-class group project, or worksheet completed).
 You will received a worksheet at the end of every day.

 One completes the entire course when they have been awarded a certificate for each of the eight workshops.
 This allows for students take workshops at their own pace at different times of the year (you can take all the workshops at once or a few at a time).